 When Jamil awoke, he found himself alone.
 The black tent had gone.
 He was lying under a date palm tree, by an oasis.
 He was wearing woven silk and cotton garments, and tethered to the tree was a fine horse.
-In his pockets there was a pouch of precious stones, diamonds and gold coins.
-He mounted the horse, and rode off towards the east, and an unknown future.
+In his pocket was a pouch of precious stones, diamonds and gold coins.
+He mounted the horse, and rode off towards the East, and an unknown future.

-After three years, Jamil realised it was time to part ways with his mentor and guide, and with his caravan of horses and men, he began a journey South.
+After three years, it was time to part ways with his mentor and guide, and with his caravan of horses and men, Jamil travelled South.
 In the open savannahs, Jamil traded horses for lands, sheep and goats, and built a farm.
-Then for three years he learned the ways of the land and he accumulated lands that stretched as far as the horizon in all directions, and he became known as Demuzi, the Shepherd King.
+For three years he learned the ways of the land.
+He accumulated lands that stretched as far as the horizon in all directions, and he became known as Demuzi, the Shepherd King.

-But then the dark cloud of war descended on the desert, and the lands filled with soldiers.
-Barbarians were marching from the north and the people had to defend themselves.
+When the dark cloud of war descended upon the desert, the lands filled with soldiers.
+Barbarians marched from the north and the people had to defend themselves.
 Damuzi travelled West with his horses and his men, and he took up arms.
 He learned the arts of warfare, and he fought in many battles.
 He became known as the Prince of the Desert, with a thousand loyal men, and horses.

 One day, news came that the great city was under siege, and that it would soon fall.
 Demuzi, the Prince of the Desert gathered his men, and they rode like the wind to the city.
 On the day they arrived, the Sultan’s was about to surrender in the hope of sparing his people.
 The outer defences had been breached, and the barbarian army was marching towards the city walls.
 From the West came a cloud of dust, and the great army of the Prince of the Desert descend upon the barbarians.
 The battle raged for three days, and when it was over, peace reined once more within the city, and Demuzi was hailed as their saviour.

 “Who is this prince, so worthy of your love?” asked Demuzi, with a heavy heart.
 “Oh he was no prince, only a poor widows son.
 But for me he was my everything.
-He used to come to the garden wall, and climb a tall tamarisk tree, and he played his flute.
+For one year and a day he came to the garden wall, and climbed a tall tamarisk tree, and he played his flute.
 He played the grasses, he played the flowers, and he played the fruits on the trees.
 He played the fish in the lake.
 He played the birds.
-And as he played, his sweet soul reached out and caressed the things that he played.
+And as he played, his soul reached out and caressed the things that he played.
 I used to love to walk within the garden, to stroll around the lake with my companions and we were always laughing.
 The first time I heard Jamil play his flute, I thought I had never heard anything so beautiful.
 The following day, I returned and I saw him in the tree, and he made my very heart smile and sing.
 Every afternoon after that I returned to see him and to hear his enchantment.
 He played the way I walked.
 He played my smile, my eyes, my hair, my gestures, and he played my laughter.

-As the weeks passed, finally, I succumbed to grief.
+As the days passed I finally succumbed to grief.
 On the night of the dark moon, exactly at midnight, I awoke in a fright, and I knew something terrible happened.
-From that moment onwards, I no longer searched the tamarisk tree for my flute boy.
 I begged my father to allow me to go out into the city.
 With my trusted maid-servant, I searched the market, and I spoke to the women at the well.
 Yes, they knew the boy who played the flute.
 His name was Jamil, and they told me where he lived.
 I went to Jamil’s humble home.
 His mother was sitting in the courtyard, wailing with grief.
 “My son, my son.
 He is gone, never to return.
 My son, my son.
 He has tumbled into the river and drowned.
 Jamil, Jamil.
 You have left your poor mother.
 Jamil, Jamil.
 You are gone.
 You are gone.”
 The tears rolled down her face.
 And I was struck with a sudden sharp pain of grief in my heart.
-I returned to the palace, and took to my bed, and I remained there for a year and a day.
+I returned to the palace, and took to my bed.

-As time passed, I realised that life offered me nothing, and I had to heal my broken heart.
+It felt that life could offer me nothing now.
+I had seen a glimpse of happiness, and now it was no more.
+My heart was broken into a thousand pieces.
 My servants had told me about a great healer of souls, a magician, who could be found in the north, in the desert.
-I went there, on the dark moon night, and I encountered the Black Magician.
+I went there, on the next dark moon night, and I encountered the Black Magician.
 Inside his tent, I told him my story.
 I told him about my broken heart, and my longing for what was promised, but now could never be.
 Finally, he told me to be patient, to wait, and he gave me this.”
 The princess took out a silk wrap, and she unwrapped it, and within it was a flute.
-“Since that time I have taken solace by learning to play, and when I play, I always think of poor Jamil, and I play his bright eyes, his curly hair, his warm smile and his strong body.”
+“Since that time I have taken solace by learning to play, and when I play, I always think of Jamil.
+I play his bright eyes, his curly hair, his warm smile and his strong body.”